hsuanhao/Machine_Learning/course_certificates/README.md

 5. Sequence Models (*ongoing*)

 ## Statistics with R (Duke University)
-1. Introduction to Probability and Data (final project left)
+1. Introduction to Probability and Data
-2. Inferential Statistics (final project left)
+2. Inferential Statistics
-3. Linear Regression and Modeling (final project left)
+3. Linear Regression and Modeling

 ## Statistics with Python (University of Michigan)
 1. Understanding and Visualizing Data with Python (**Python**, **Seaborn**, **Matplotlib**)